A Vindication of Natural Diet: Vegetarianism

 Shelley argued that eating meat was unnatural.
 He maintained that diseases and immorality arose from mankind's "unnatural habits of life".
 A meatless diet was the best regimen for maintaining a healthy and disease-free lifestyle.
 He wrote that human diseases could be decreased by a return to a natural vegetable diet.
 Shelley argued that eating meat was a practice that polluted the body with syphilis and resulted in other ailments.
 In A Vindication of Natural Diet he wrote, "Should ever a physician be born with the genius of Locke, I am persuaded that he might trace all bodily and mental derangements to our unnatural habits," these unnatural habits being the consumption of meat.
 He cited the allegory of Prometheus who stole fire from the gods which enabled mankind to cook meat, thereby screening the disgust and horror of dead flesh.
 Shelley also compared a meat diet to alcoholism, inquiring, "How many thousands have become murderers and robbers, bigots and domestic tyrants, dissolute and abandoned adventurers, from the use of fermented liquors?"
 Shelley used comparative anatomy to show that the human digestive system resembles that of frugivorous or plant-eating animals.
 He concluded that a person with compassion and empathy for animals, "rising from a meal of roots", would be able to maintain a healthy and balanced diet and lifestyle.
 Shelley presented examples of how a vegetarian diet resulted in longevity and an increased lifespan.
-The only threat of death will be that of natural, old age.
+The only threat of death will be that of natural, old age, that "old age would be our last and our only malady".
 The two rules he prescribes for a natural diet are to never eat anything that was alive and to drink only distilled water.